Sonos Beam (Gen 2) review

 The Beam does sound immersive, but you’ll need upfiring tweeters for ‘true’ Atmos.

-The Sonos Beam (Gen 2) is nowhere near the most expensive soundbar we’ve tested, but there are cheaper soundbars on the market.
+The Sonos Beam (Gen 2) is nowhere near the most expensive soundbar we’ve tested, but there are cheaper options.

 You don’t have access to an iOS device

-You need an iOS device to take advantage of the TruePlay calibration feature - it’s even borrowing a friend’s iPhone to do this.
+You need an iOS device to take advantage of the TruePlay calibration feature – it’s worth borrowing a friend’s iPhone to do this.

 - Looking for more?
 Read our guide to the best soundbars you can buy today